Anterior cruciate ligament (ACL) injury

 Basketball, football, soccer, and skiing are common sports linked to ACL tears.

 ACL injuries often occur with other injuries.
-For example, an ACL tear commonly occurs along with tears to the MCL and the shock-absorbing cartilage in the knee (lateral meniscus).
+For example, an ACL tear often occurs along with tears to the MCL and the shock-absorbing cartilage in the knee (meniscus).

-Most ACL tears are seen in the middle of the ligament, or the ligament is pulled off the thigh bone.
+Most ACL tears occur in the middle of the ligament, or the ligament is pulled off the thigh bone.
 These injuries form a gap between the torn edges, and do not heal on their own.

 - A "popping" sound at the time of injury